lsst-sqre/sqr-072/index.rst

 This is fine.

 .. _Semantic Versioning: https://semver.org/

+Collect the change logs with :command:`scriv collect` as part of the release process, and edit them for consistency.

 Each release should is marked with a Git tag matching the version number (with no leading ``v``).
 The FastAPI Safir App template uses setuptools_scm_ to generate the application version, which will take the version from the Git tag.